 - Cash is classified as held-for-trading and any changes in fair value are recorded through the statement of operations for the year.
 The fair value is the same as the carrying value due to its short-term nature. - Accounts receivable are classified as loans and receivables and are measured at amortized cost using the effective interest rate method.
 Interest is recorded in excess of revenues over expenses for the year, as applicable.
-The fair values are the same as the carrying values due to their shortterm nature. - Investments (note 3) are classified as held-to-maturity as management intends to hold the investments to maturity as they are comprised of Guaranteed Investment Certificates.
-The fair values are the same as the carrying values due to their short-term nature. - Accounts payable and accrued liabilities, are classified as other financial liabilities and are measured at amortized cost using the effective interest rate method.
+The fair values are the same as the carrying values due to their shortterm nature. - Investments (note 3) include both held-for-trading and held-to-maturity investments.
+The investments classified as held-for-trading include cash and cash equivalents, fixed income securities, and equities.
+The held-for-trading investments are subsequently measured at fair value and any changes in fair value are recorded through the statement of operations for the year.
+The investments classified as held-to-maturity consist of Guaranteed Investment Certificates ("GICs").
+The GICs with maturities of 12 months or less are included in the current portion of investments.
+The GICs have fixed or determinable payments and fixed maturities and TSBC has both the ability and the intention to hold the investments to maturity, so they are subsequently measured at amortized cost using the effective interest rate method.
 Interest is recorded in excess of revenues over expenses for the year, as applicable.

-The fair values are the same as the carrying values due to their short-term nature.
+Accounts payable and accrued liabilities are classified as other financial liabilities and are measured at amortized cost using the effective interest rate method.
+Interest is recorded in excess of revenues over expenses for the year, as applicable.
+The fair values are the same as the carrying values due to their short-term nature